cloudrootab/ansible_role_xoce/README.md

 > [!CAUTION]
 > DISCLAIMER!
 > This is produced and offered _as is_ without **any **warranty.
-Do you own due diligence and verify the code/functions.
+Made to run on Debian/Ubuntu.
+Do your own due diligence and verify the code/functions.
 > No guarantees are given nor are any responsibilities taken.
+NONE!
-Use at your own risk!
+> **Use at your own risk!**

 #### Background